 Jerk with a Heart of Gold: Still, he does have his moments where he shows that he cares about the team, and is polite to Aunt May.

-Power Glows: His hands do this when he's in flight mode.
+Power Glows: His hands do this when he's in flight mode or attacking.

 The Rival: Spider-Man has problems with all his teammates, but Nova is the only one who is openly hostile toward him, and the two are constantly arguing and insulting each others.

 Smart Ball: Despite his usual hot-headed and impulsive attitude, even he notices there is something wrong about Sandy when they meet him and assumes (rightly) that trying to go after him is a bad idea.

 I'm an agent of SHIELD and a New York high school principal.
 Of course I can handle it.

 Voiced by: Clark Gregg

 Adorkable: Phil can be adorably nerdy and suffers a good deal of comedic abuse, to the point where one almost forgets he's a competent SHIELD agent.

 Arch-Enemy: The Beetle considers him this and Taskmaster doesn't seem too fond of him either, though that's mainly because he's Fury's right-hand man.